BrachaSwartz/CovidHMOManagmentSystem/README.md

 Client Side: CovidWebApp, This project was generated with[Angular CLI] version 14.0.2

-DB: The connection build in SQL With a connection to C# by EF in the CODE FIRST methodology.
+DB: SQL With a connection to C# by EF in the CODE FIRST methodology.

 # Run App
 1. On VS 2022: